pytorch/kineto/tb_plugin/README.md

 An example of overall view:
 ![Alt text](https://github.com/guyang3532/kineto/blob/readme/tb_plugin/docs/images/overall_view.PNG)

-The GPU Summary pane shows GPU information and usage metrics of this run, include name, global memory, compute capability of this GPU.
+The 'GPU Summary' panel shows GPU information and usage metrics of this run, include name, global memory, compute capability of this GPU.
 The 'GPU Utilization', 'Est. SM Efficiency' and 'Est. Achieved Occupancy' shows GPU usage efficiency of this run at different levels.
 The detailed information about these three metrics can be found at [gpu_utilization](https://github.com/guyang3532/kineto/blob/readme/tb_plugin/docs/gpu_utilization.md).

-Step Time Breakdown: This shows the performance summary.
+The 'Step Time Breakdown' panel shows the performance summary.
 We regard each iteration (usually a mini-batch) as a step.
 The time spent on each step is broken down into multiple categories as follows:

 1. Kernel: Kernels execution time on GPU device;